jdereg/json-io/user-guide-readOptions.md

 ---
 ## Application Scoped Options (full lifecycle of JVM)
 These particular options can be set at 'application-scope' to ensure all `ReadOptions` instances are automatically created with them, so you don't have to configure these options for each `ReadOptions` instance individually.
+Where it is written "JVM Lifecycle," that means from start-up of your application or service to shutdown.
+None of the 'permanent' APIs modify any files on disk, just static memory - affecting all new instances of `ReadOptions` for a start-up/shut down cycle.

 ### addPermanentClassFactory
 Call this method to add a factory class that will be used to create instances of another class.
 This is useful